remy/remysharp.com/public/drafts/on-moving-from-heroku-to-now.md

 I use Heroku for a lot of my quick projects and a number of sites that need (in my view) to be online indefinitely (this [blog](https://remysharp.com), my business [Left Logic](https://leftlogic.com) and all the [ffconf](https://ffconf.org) sites).

 Since Salesforce took over Heroku it seems to be a bit wobbly over what how it handles it's free teir, and by no means is it particularly expensive, but the costs do go up as more project require 247 hosting.
 So I'm always on the look out for alternatives.
 [Zeit's now is just that](https://zeit.co).
+I had been on the fense until they landed control over environment variables, at which point I tried it seriously, then threw my money at them.

 This post explains why I moved, some of the technical details and gotchas and reasons some of my sites haven't migrated (yet).

 ## Why Zeit?

 It's also worth pointing out that [Surge](https://surge.sh) is an excellent solution for front end sites (backed with a solid CDN, transforms and more baked in).

+If you want to really quickly try it out, you can get now as a CLI tool (`npm i -g now`) or an [installable application](https://zeit.co/app) for static sites, node projects and Docker containers.

 ### 1. Pricing